 - Commodity dashboard providing interactive production and resource graphs from state level down to a particular project, with a corresponding map showing the breadth of commodity resources in South Australia

-- Expanded spatial search and links to related database downloads
+- Expanded spatial search; links to related database downloads

-- Improved save map capabilities, allowing retrieval from multiple devices and sharing on social media channels
+- Save map capabilities, allowing retrieval from multiple devices and sharing on social media channels

 We welcome your feedback on the new platform.
-Your comments ill assist in evaluating the changes and in informing further improvements to SARIG.
+Your comments will assist in evaluating the changes and in informing further improvements to SARIG.

 Access to SARIG is free and no login is required.

 - Geology, geophysics, regolith, paleodrainage, petroleum basins, groundwater and earthquakes